21.11.13

 Changing permissions

+To change the permissions on a file or folder, use the chmod command.
 For details, see man chmod.
 The easiest way to change permissions is to use the symbolic modes where the permission changes are specified by add +, remove -, or set = permissions.
 Use u to indicate that the change applies to the user permissions, g to indicate that it applies to the group permissions, and o for anyone else.

 To change the permissions on the file readme to allow the world to have write permission: